imhotep/MapKit/README.md

             var error = function() {
               console.log('error');
             };
-            mapKit.changeMapType(mapKit.mapType.MAP_TYPE_SATELLITE, success, error);
+            plugin.mapKit.changeMapType(mapKit.mapType.MAP_TYPE_SATELLITE, success, error);
         }
     }

 Configuration
 -------------

-Edit the options in MapKit.js to suit your needs
+You can override the options by passing a suitable options object as arguments to showMap

-    this.options = {
+    var options = {
       height: 460, // height of the map (width is always full size for now)
       diameter: 1000,   // unused for now
       atBottom: true,   // bottom or top of the webview